 Enjoy this loaded Vegan Deep Dish Pizza recipe, featuring layers of vegan mozzarella on a crispy crust and topped with tomato sauce and vegan pepperoni.
-This vegan pizza Chicago deep dish style, is made with a thick crust and the best toppings.
-You simply won’t find a better deep dish pizza recipe, whether vegan or not!
-You’ll love the easy-to-follow instructions on how to make deep dish pizza, even including instructions on layers!
+You simply won’t find a better easy deep dish pizza recipe, whether vegan or not!
+You’ll love the easy-to-follow instructions on how to make this meatless deep dish pizza, even including instructions on layers!

 This vegan Chicago deep dish pizza will help you embrace the weekend with passion!
 It’s just that good!

 Why We Love Vegan Deep Dish Pizza

 How to Make Vegan Deep Dish Pizza

 Let’s begin with the most important step…the crust.
-First, combine the yeast with warm water and a little bit of sugar.
+To make the vegan deep dish pizza dough, begin by combining the yeast with warm water and a little bit of sugar.
 Let the yeast get bubbly.
+Once it’s risen add vegetable oil (I love using olive oil).

 Then add the yeast and oil mixture to the flour and stir until it turns into a dough ball.
 I like the knead the dough right in the bowl.
 That way you won’t have to deal with messy countertops…at least not yet.